joemengis/Mengis_README_Generator/README.md

 ## License

-MIT License Copyright (c) 2020 Joseph Mengis
+MIT License Copyright (c) 2020 Joe Mengis

             Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal